Flank/flank-dashboard/metrics/web/docs/analysis/deep_links/01_deep_links_analysis.md

 ```

 #### Handling page-specific deep links updates provided by page ChangeNotifiers

+This code snippet demonstrates the connection between `SomePageNotifier` and `DeepLinksNotifier` about `PageDeepLink`'s updates using a listener function.

 ```dart
 /// A listener that triggers the [DeepLinksNotifier.handlePageDeepLinks] on [SomePageNotifier.pageDeepLinks]
 /// updates.